Best Law Firm in Austin for Three of the last four years!

 • Medical expenses

-If you’ve been involved in an Austin Uber accident, what are the steps to take immediately after to ensure your injury case has the best chance of success?
-The most important first step is checking if everyone inside the vehicle is okay and anyone in vehicles also involved in the Uber accident.
+If you’ve been in an Austin Uber accident, what are the steps to take immediately after to ensure your injury case has the best chance of success?
+The most important first step is to check if everyone inside the vehicle is okay and anyone in vehicles also involved in the Uber accident.

-Ensure no one is in pain, bleeding, or unconscious and that everyone is able to freely move to exit the vehicle and get help.
+Make sure no one is in pain, bleeding, or unconscious and everyone can move freely to exit the vehicle and get help.

-Even if it’s a minor accident, the next step is calling 911 to get police and emergency crews to the scene to file a police report and be sure everyone gets the care they need.
+Even if it’s a minor accident, the next step is to call 911 to get police and emergency crews to the scene to file a police report and make sure everyone gets the care they need.

-After everyone’s safety is accounted for, collect information at the scene with as many details as possible.
-Be sure to get information about everyone involved, such as:
+After everyone’s safety is accounted for, collect information at the scene with as much detail as possible.
+Get information about everyone involved:

 • The Lyft or Uber driver’s name